Guide To Upper-Level Physics Curriculum

 • The Quantum Mechanics Visualization Project (QuVis): A collection of free research-based interactive simulations for learning quantum mechanics, developed at the University of St. Andrews.

-See the Evidence in the section on Implementing Research-Based Instructional Practices for evidence on the benefits of active learning in upper-level physics and beyond.
+See the Evidence in the section on Implementing Research-Based Teaching in Your Classroom for evidence on the benefits of active learning in upper-level physics and beyond.
 See the Evidence in the section on Equity, Diversity, And Inclusion for evidence on the benefits of inclusive pedagogy.
 There is an extensive peer-reviewed literature in physics education in upper-level courses, much of which is highlighted in a focused collection of Physical Review Physics Education Research (Reference 1).
 References 2 and 3 include survey data about what is offered in upper-level physics curricula.
 References 4 and 5 include upper-level physics program recommendations based on interviews with recent physics bachelor’s degree recipients and employers.
 Reference 6 provides an overview of research on student growth in upper-level physics.
 Reference 7 provides recommendations on effective practices for managing curricular change.

 1. M. Loverude and B. Ambrose (editors), PER in Upper-Division Physics Courses Focused Collection, Physical Review Physics Education Research 11, 020002 (2015).